igem-waterloo/wiki2019/Markdown/Collaborations.md

 #### UofCalgary iGEM:

 University of Calgary's iGEM team reached out to us for collaborating on a project to visualize iGEM team metadata.
 Specifically, the aim of the project was to map collaborations between iGEM teams and topics they worked on.
-Calgary worked on scraping the iGEM wikis using BeautifulSoup in Python, which we built off for our interactive visualization at [INSERT LINK].
+Calgary worked on scraping the iGEM wikis using BeautifulSoup in Python, which we built off for our interactive visualization at [https://2019.igem.org/Team:Waterloo/MapOfCollaborations](https://2019.igem.org/Team:Waterloo/MapOfCollaborations).

 #### UAlberta iGEM: